 | Daily | $40,199 | +$1,502 |

-Divide 72 by your annual interest rate to estimate how many years it takes to double your money.
+Divide 72 by your annual interest rate to estimate how many years it takes your money to double.
+That's it.
+No calculator needed.

 - At 6%: 72 ÷ 6 = 12 years to double